tildearrow/furnace/README.md

 ### Windows using MSVC

-**no longer tested!** as of now tildearrow uses MinGW for Windows builds...
+as of now tildearrow uses MinGW for Windows builds, but thanks to OPNA2608 this works again!

 from the developer tools command prompt: